Fill the Gap Scholarship

 Can’t find answers to your questions?
 We’re here to help.
 Contact Rebecca Gundle at rebecca@projectlemonadepdx.org

-• Youth must be under the age of 24, have graduated from high school or earned their GED, have experienced foster care after the age of 14 in the state of Oregon, and enroll in 12 or more credits per term.
-Youth can use their awards for any accredited college, university or trade school regardless of geographic location.
+• Students must be under the age of 24, have graduated from high school with a 2.5 GPA or earned their GED, have experienced foster care after the age of 14 in the state of Oregon, and enroll in 12 or more undergraduate credits per term.
+Undergraduate students can use their awards for any accredited college, university or trade school regardless of geographic location.
+This scholarship is not applicable to graduate students at this time.

 • Yes, as long as you experienced foster care after the age of 14 and are still under the age of 24, you are eligible for this scholarship.

-• Funding can be used for tuition, housing, transportation, technology, textbooks, or other necessary items to pursue your education.
+• Funding can be used for tuition, housing, transportation, technology, textbooks, food assistance/meal plans, or other necessary items to pursue your education.

 • Yes, you will be asked to submit a 350-500 word essay responding to one of three prompts.
 The prompts to choose from are: